tfolkman/kids-rewards/README.md

     *   Username: `testkid`
     *   Password: `password123`

-If you make changes to the backend Python code, `sam local start-api` should often pick them up automatically.
-If not, you might need to stop it (Ctrl+C) and re-run `sam build` and then `sam local start-api`.
+If you make changes to the backend Python code (inside the `backend` directory), you'll need to stop `sam local start-api` (Ctrl+C) and restart it.
+SAM will then rebuild your Docker image with the changes.
 If you make changes to the frontend React code, `npm start` will usually update your browser automatically.

 ---
-*(The rest of your README.md for Staging and Production can follow here)*
----

-## 🌍 Staging Environment

-The staging environment is an isolated environment created automatically for each feature branch.
-This allows you to test your changes in an environment that is very similar to production before merging your code.

-### How it Works

-We use **GitHub Actions** and **AWS Amplify** to automate the deployment to staging:

-1.  **GitHub Actions Workflow:** When you push code to a branch that starts with `feat/` (e.g., `feat/new-feature`) or open a Pull Request targeting `main` or `develop`, a GitHub Actions workflow (`.github/workflows/staging-deploy.yml`) is triggered.
-2.  **Backend Deployment:** This workflow uses AWS SAM CLI to build and deploy your backend code to a new, temporary AWS CloudFormation stack.
-The stack name and DynamoDB table names are dynamically generated based on your branch name.
-3.  **Backend Seeding:** After the backend is deployed, the workflow runs the `scripts/seed_dynamodb.py` script to populate the staging database with test data.
-4.  **Frontend Deployment (Amplify Previews):** AWS Amplify is configured to automatically detect new branches and deploy the frontend code for those branches to a unique preview URL.
-5.  **Connecting Frontend and Backend:** The Amplify-deployed frontend needs to know the URL of the dynamically deployed staging backend.
-This requires an additional step in the GitHub Actions workflow to fetch the backend URL after deployment and update an environment variable in the Amplify preview environment. **(Note: This step needs to be fully implemented in the workflow.)**

-### Using the Staging Environment

-1.  **Create a Feature Branch:** Create a new branch for your work, starting with `feat/` (e.g., `git checkout -b feat/my-awesome-feature`).
-2.  **Push Your Changes:** Push your code changes to this branch (`git push origin feat/my-awesome-feature`).
-3.  **Monitor the Workflow:** Go to the "Actions" tab in your GitHub repository to see the "Deploy Staging Backend" workflow running.
-4.  **Access the Staging Environment:** Once the workflow completes successfully, you will get a unique URL for your staging environment (both frontend and backend API).
-You can find these URLs in the workflow run logs or potentially in a comment on your Pull Request (if configured).
-5.  **Test Your Changes:** Test your new features and changes in this isolated staging environment.
-6.  **Teardown:** When you close the Pull Request associated with your feature branch or delete the `feat/` branch, the `.github/workflows/staging-teardown.yml` workflow will automatically run to delete the temporary backend CloudFormation stack, cleaning up the AWS resources.

-## 🚀 Production Environment
+## 🚀 Deployment to AWS (Production)

 The production environment is where the live version of the application runs.
-Deployments to production should be done carefully and typically require approval.

 ### How it Works

-We will use a GitHub Actions workflow (`.github/workflows/prod-deploy.yml`) to automate production deployments:
+We use **GitHub Actions** to automate production deployments:

-1.  **Trigger:** This workflow will be triggered when code is merged into the `main` branch (our designated production branch).
+1.  **Trigger:** The workflow defined in `.github/workflows/aws-deploy.yml` is triggered automatically when code is pushed or merged into the `main` branch.
+It can also be triggered manually from the GitHub Actions tab.
-2.  **Approval:** Before the deployment to production starts, the workflow will require a manual approval step.
-This ensures that someone reviews and approves the changes before they go live.
-3.  **Backend Deployment:** Once approved, the workflow will build and deploy the backend code to the production AWS environment using AWS SAM CLI.
-This will update the main CloudFormation stack and associated resources (like the production DynamoDB tables).
-4.  **Frontend Deployment:** The production frontend deployment process will depend on how it's hosted (e.g., Amplify, S3/CloudFront).
-You will need to ensure the production frontend is updated after a successful backend deployment and is configured to point to the production backend API Gateway URL. **(Note: The exact steps for production frontend deployment and connecting it to the backend need to be defined based on your setup.)**
+2.  **Authentication:** The workflow uses AWS OIDC (OpenID Connect) to securely authenticate with your AWS account by assuming a pre-configured IAM Role.
+This avoids storing long-lived AWS credentials as GitHub secrets.
+3.  **Backend Deployment:**
+    *   The workflow checks out the code.
+    *   It logs into Amazon ECR (Elastic Container Registry).
+    *   It builds the Docker image for the backend application (from `backend/Dockerfile`).
+    *   It pushes the tagged Docker image to your ECR repository.
+    *   It then uses AWS SAM CLI (`sam deploy`) to deploy your backend stack.
+This command references your `backend/template.yaml`.
+    *   The `sam deploy` command updates your AWS Lambda function to use the new Docker image from ECR and applies any changes to other resources defined in the template (like DynamoDB tables).
+4.  **Frontend Deployment (AWS Amplify):**
+    *   The production frontend is hosted on AWS Amplify.
+    *   Amplify is configured to watch the `main` branch.
+When changes are pushed to `main`, Amplify automatically builds and deploys the latest version of the frontend.
+    *   Ensure your Amplify app's build settings are correct and that it's configured to point to your production API Gateway endpoint.

+### Prerequisites for Production Deployment

+Before the GitHub Actions workflow can successfully deploy to production, you must have the following configured:

+1.  **AWS IAM OIDC Role:**
+    *   An IAM role must be created in your AWS account that trusts GitHub's OIDC provider.
+    *   This role needs permissions to interact with ECR (push images), CloudFormation (deploy SAM stacks), S3 (for SAM artifacts), Lambda (update functions), DynamoDB (manage tables), and IAM (if your SAM template creates roles).
+    *   The trust policy of this IAM role must be configured to allow your specific GitHub repository (e.g., `YOUR_GITHUB_USERNAME/YOUR_REPOSITORY_NAME`) and the `main` branch to assume it.
+2.  **GitHub Secrets:**
+    *   Navigate to your GitHub repository's "Settings" > "Secrets and variables" > "Actions".
+    *   Add the following repository secrets:
+        *   `AWS_ROLE_TO_ASSUME`: The ARN (Amazon Resource Name) of the IAM OIDC role created above (e.g., `arn:aws:iam::YOUR_AWS_ACCOUNT_ID:role/GitHubActionsDeployRole`).
+        *   `SAM_S3_BUCKET_NAME`: The name of an S3 bucket in your AWS account (e.g., `us-west-2` region) where SAM CLI will store deployment artifacts.
+Create this bucket if it doesn't exist.
+3.  **ECR Repository:**
+    *   An ECR repository must exist with the name specified in the workflow (`kids-rewards-backend` by default, under registry `533984982271.dkr.ecr.us-west-2.amazonaws.com`).
+The workflow will push images here.

 ### Deploying to Production

-1.  **Merge to Main:** Ensure your feature branch has been thoroughly tested in the staging environment and is ready to go live.
-Merge your feature branch into the `main` branch.
+1.  **Merge to Main:** Ensure your feature branch has been thoroughly tested (locally or via other means) and is ready to go live.
+Merge your changes into the `main` branch.
-2.  **Request Approval:** The "Deploy Production Backend" GitHub Actions workflow will start.
-It will pause and wait for approval.
+2.  **Monitor Deployment:** The GitHub Actions workflow "Deploy Backend to AWS" will automatically start.
+You can monitor its progress in the "Actions" tab of your GitHub repository.
-3.  **Approve Deployment:** A designated approver (e.g., a parent or lead developer) will need to go to the "Actions" tab in GitHub, find the production deployment workflow run, and approve the deployment.
-4.  **Monitor Deployment:** Once approved, the workflow will proceed with deploying the backend to production.
-Monitor the workflow run logs to ensure the deployment is successful.
-5.  **Verify Production:** After the workflow completes, verify that the changes are live in the production environment.
+3.  **Verify Production:** After the workflow completes successfully for both backend (GitHub Action) and frontend (Amplify), verify that the changes are live and functioning correctly in the production environment.

-## Next Steps
+## Next Steps & Important Notes

-*   Implement the step in `.github/workflows/staging-deploy.yml` to fetch the staging backend API Gateway URL and update the Amplify preview environment variable.
-*   Define and implement the production frontend deployment process and how it connects to the production backend.
-*   Replace `YOUR_SAM_DEPLOYMENT_BUCKET_NAME` in `.github/workflows/staging-deploy.yml` and `.github/workflows/prod-deploy.yml` with the actual name of your S3 bucket for SAM deployment artifacts.
-*   Add AWS credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION) as secrets in your GitHub repository settings.
+*   **Complete AWS Setup:** Ensure the IAM OIDC Role, GitHub Secrets (`AWS_ROLE_TO_ASSUME`, `SAM_S3_BUCKET_NAME`), and ECR repository are correctly set up as described in the "Prerequisites for Production Deployment" section.
+*   **SAM S3 Bucket:** The `SAM_S3_BUCKET_NAME` secret should point to an S3 bucket you own, used by `sam deploy` for packaging.
+*   **Amplify Configuration:** Double-check your AWS Amplify settings to ensure it's correctly building from the `main` branch and that its environment variables point to the production API Gateway endpoint.
+The API Gateway endpoint URL can be found in the outputs of your SAM stack after a successful deployment.
+*   **Local Table Names:** The local setup instructions for creating DynamoDB tables and seeding use example names like `local-my-table`.
+Verify these against your `backend/template.yaml` (Conditions and Mappings for local environment) and `local-env.json` to ensure consistency.